 The new facilities were redeveloped thanks to a Sport England Lottery Fund award of £5.243 million together with funds raised through WheelPower’s Sporting Chance Appeal Committee.
 In addition to the new facilities the existing facilities are being upgraded and new facilities added as funds permit.
 The home of the National Wheelchair Championships, Stoke Mandeville Stadium is now a unique venue for any conference and corporate event as well as boasting superb facilities and the perfect backdrop to host private dinners and functions.

-Based in Stoke Mandeville, the home of the Paralympic movement, WheelPower is at the heart of wheelchair sport.
+WheelPower are based at Stoke Mandeville, the home of the Paralympic movement, WheelPower is at the heart of wheelchair sport.
 We have been providing opportunities in sport for people with physical impairments for nearly 70 years.